West Branch, Michigan

 West Branch is a city in the U.S. state of Michigan.
-As of the 2010 census, the city population was 2,139.
-It is the county seat of Ogemaw County.
+It is the county seat of and the largest incorporated settlement in Ogemaw County.
+The city had a population of 2,351 at the 2020 census, an increase from 2,139 at the 2010 census.
 West Branch is mostly surrounded by West Branch Township, but the two are administered autonomously.

+History

+In 1875, a northerly extension of the Michigan Central Railroad was completed through present-day West Branch.
+The community, which originated as a station on the railroad, was named for its location near the west branch of the Rifle River, which flows southeasterly to Saginaw Bay, a bay of Lake Huron.

+Ogemaw County was organized by an act of state legislature in 1873, with both West Branch and nearby Ogemaw Springs vying to become county seat.
+West Branch officially became the county seat in 1876.
+West Branch was incorporated as a village in 1885, and as a city in 1905.

 Geography

 According to the U.S. Census Bureau, the city has a total area of 1.53 sqmi, all land.

 Climate

 This climatic region is typified by large seasonal temperature differences, with warm to hot (and often humid) summers and cold (sometimes severely cold) winters.
 According to the Köppen Climate Classification system, West Branch has a humid continental climate, abbreviated "Dfb" on climate maps.